EU summit: Leaders agree to extend Brexit talks, defying London deadline | DW | 15.10.2020

 Talks have hit a snag over the past few months over several key issues, including not only access to fishing waters, but also rules on unfair competition and how to enforce any potential pact between both sides.

-Arriving at the summit on Thursday, German Chancellor Angela Merkel warned Britain that the EU wanted an agreement, but "not at any price."
+Meanwhile, German Chancellor Angela Merkel said that the EU should also compromise with the UK to reach a final agreement.

-"It has to be a fair agreement that serves the interests of both sides.
-This is worth every effort," she said.
+"We have asked Great Britain to continue to be willing to compromise towards an agreement.
+Of course, this also means that we have to make compromises," Merkel said after the summit.

-She added that the EU's lead negotiator, Frenchman Michel Barnier, enjoyed the full support of the 27 leaders.
+She said that Barnier enjoyed the full support of the 27 leaders.

-While leaders were resolved in their Brexit response, talks over climate change are likely to be much more tense.
+While leaders were resolved in their Brexit response, talks over climate change were more tense.

-The European Commission, the EU's executive arm that proposes legislation, wants to reduce greenhouse gases emissions by at least 55% by 2030 compared to 1990 levels.
+The EU states debated a proposal from the European Commission, the EU's executive arm, that wants to reduce greenhouse gases emissions by at least 55% by 2030 compared to 1990 levels.
 It forms part of the bloc's goal to be climate neutral by 2050.

-Diplomats in the Belgian capital say leaders will likely delay any decision until a similar meeting in December.

 Read more: Does the EU's methane strategy go far enough?